najaco/boarding-simulator/README.md

-# boarding-simulator
+# Boarding Simulator
-Multi-threaded program that simulates the onboarding experience of airplanes.
+Multi-threaded program that simulates the onboarding experience of commercial airplanes.

 ## Build
 To build the project run: